REACH Lab archive

 APTA Honors KU Researcher

-Sandra A. Billinger, PT, PhD, received the 2009 Dorothy Briggs Memorial Scientific Inquiry Award from the American Physical Therapy Association (APTA).
+Sandra Billinger received the 2009 Dorothy Briggs Memorial Scientific Inquiry Award from the American Physical Therapy Association.
 Established in 1969, the award recognizes a student member of the APTA whose experimental investigation is published in the academic journal Physical Therapy.